rushiraj-gohil/rushiraj-gohil.github.io/projects.md

 ---
-layout: home
+layout: page
-title: Rushiraj Gohil
+title: Projects
-subtitle: This is where I will tell my friends way too much about me
+subtitle: This is where magic happens
 ---

 ##Sophomore Year